 North Hills in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-34° 14.745′ N, 118° 28.877′ W. Marker is in North Hills, California, in Los Angeles County.
-Marker is on Audie Murphy Drive just north of George S. Patton Jr Drive, on the right when traveling north.
-Located on the grounds of the Sepulveda VA Hospital.
-North Hills was formerly known as Sepulveda.
+34° 14.644′ N, 118° 28.553′ W. Marker is in North Hills, California, in Los Angeles County.
+Marker can be reached from Haskell Avenue north of Plummer Street, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 16111 Plummer Street, North Hills CA 91343, United States of America.
+Marker is at or near this postal address: 9550 Haskell Ave, North Hills CA 91343, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 25, 2020.
-It was originally submitted on December 24, 2020, by Craig Baker of Sylmar, California.
-This page has been viewed 37 times since then and 9 times this year.
-Photos: 1, 2. submitted on December 24, 2020, by Craig Baker of Sylmar, California. • J. Makali Bruton was the editor who published this page.
+This page was last revised on October 20, 2021.
+It was originally submitted on August 11, 2021, by Craig Baker of Sylmar, California.
+This page has been viewed 60 times since then.
+Photos: 1, 2. submitted on August 11, 2021, by Craig Baker of Sylmar, California.